Using Pyflakes for Python Error Checking (with Examples)

 Explanation:

-• iterSourceCode: This flag instructs pyflakes to perform a static analysis of all Python files found within the specified directories.
+• iterSourceCode: The command tells Pyflakes to iterate through and check all Python files within the specified directories.

 Related Posts